Arcooo/Portfolio2/README.md

 - Excel aka the bread and butter of data analysis
 - Statistics

-I also hope to demonstrate my ability to communicate clearly through my notes, comments, and general organization.
+I hope to demonstrate my technical skills through my projects.
+I also wish to demonstrate my ability to communicate clearly through my notes, comments, and general organization.

 ### Projects in the Portfolio
 - [Wayfair Data Science Competition]()